 A few years ago the Department of Justice proposed a rule that would require all financial advisors to act in the best interest of their clients' retirement accounts.
-The rule was a great step forward for our industry as it seeks to move from primarily financial product sales to the delivery of financial advice.
+The rule was a great step forward for our industry as it seeks to move from financial product sales to delivering financial advice.

-However, since the rule was proposed, there have been many political road blocks thanks to the great lobbying powers of Wall Street.
-Recently the DOJ Fiduciary rule was dealt another blow after a court in the 5th circuit ruled that the DOJ overstepped their authority with the requirement.
+However, since the rule was proposed, lobbyists – particularly those who represent the interests of Wall Street – have put up a number of political roadblocks to prevent the rule from taking effect.
+Most recently, the DOJ Fiduciary rule was dealt another blow when a court in the 5th circuit ruled that the DOJ overstepped their authority with the requirement.

 Investors Want to Work With a Fiduciary

-Fortunately, we are seeing the tide of the financial industry turning towards the fiduciary professional relationship.
-"Financial Advisors" used to be stock brokers, then mutual fund and life insurance salesman, and now we are on the cusp of a future where (hopefully) all advisors will be in the business of delivering unbiased advice like other professionals.
+Fortunately, the financial industry is leaning more and more towards a strictly fiduciary professional relationship.
+"Financial Advisors" used to be stockbrokers, then mutual fund and life insurance salesman, but now we are on the cusp of a future where – hopefully – all advisors will be obligated to deliver unbiased advice, just like any other professional.